 How many of these great women did you know were expats?

-Born in Liverpool, Kate moved abroad aged just 20, and successfully led the suffrage movement to gain the vote for New Zealand women in 1893.
+Born in Liverpool, Kate moved abroad at the age of just 20 and successfully led the suffrage movement to gain the vote for New Zealand women in 1893.
 That’s a full 25 years before women in the UK!

 In the 90s, Kate’s contribution to Kiwi society was celebrated by her face being featured on the NZ $10 note, replacing the Queen’s image to do so.